Rabadash8820/UnityAssemblies/README.md

 This basically means "don't copy the referenced assembly to the output folder".
 This is recommended, so that Unity assemblies aren't being copied around unnecessarily, since they're automatically linked with managed plugins inside the Unity Editor.

-If you want to reference a Unity assembly for which there is no short-hand property, you can just hard-code the path into a `Reference` item yourself.
+If you want to reference a Unity assembly for which there is no short-hand property, you can just hard-code its path into a `Reference` item yourself.
-If it is one of Unity's built-in assemblies, then we recommend starting the path with `$(UnityInstallRoot)\$(UnityVersion)\`, so that it resolves across platforms, and so that your Unity version is defined in one place.
+If it is one of Unity's built-in assemblies, then we recommend starting the path with `$(UnityInstallRoot)\$(UnityVersion)\`, so that it resolves across platforms, and so you're not duplicating the Unity version in multiple paths.
 If it is an assembly under your `UnityProjectPath` then see the next section.

 ### Referencing assemblies stored in a Unity project